orichaud/gce/Readme.md

 * [kubectl]( https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 * [Docker](https://docs.docker.com/install/): In particular, a local registry must be run and it will be used to push images to Google Container Repository.

+It also assumes you have created or can create a Google Cloud project that will host the Kubernetes cluster and the deployment of the PODs.

 ## Google Cloud account set up

-To initialize the environment and connect to your google account, you will run the following commands.
+To initialize the environment and connect to your Google account, you will run the following commands.
 It assumes you have a GCP account:

 ``` sh
 gcloud init